 This section is dedicated to take away all your "I wish someone had told me that before I went!" experiences.
-This way, you are better prepared for what to expect, what not to expect and can spend less time settling in, and more time making new friends in your chosen hostel.
+This way, you can spend less time settling in, and more time making new friends in your chosen hostel.
 We share our insider knowledge of tips, tricks and important things to look out for in Calgary.
-To help you make friends with Calgary before you visit, we've included a few helpful and fun things you should know about the area.
-Enjoy!

 The hostels in Calgary are all located downtown.
 While there might be some small advantage to one location or another, such as being closer to the light rail system, everything is generally within easy reach.
 While there are not very many options, the hostels are more than adequate.
 It should be noted that there are some pretty big differences in atmosphere between various Calgary hostels.
 It is generally a good a idea to book ahead because they regularly reach capacity.
 This is especially true in July during the Calgary Stampede, when you should reserve a place as far in advance as possible.